Recycling Pumpkins for Birds and Wildlife

 Repurpose your pumpkins to benefit birds, butterflies, deer and more.
 Also save the seeds for next years garden and make compost.

 Halloween is approaching, so there’s a good chance you have a pumpkin or two around your house.
 They make great decorations, but once the carving and trick-or-treating is over, don’t just toss them in the trash.
 There are lots of great ways to use pumpkins in and around the yard in the weeks ahead.

-- Many people roast and eat pumpkin seeds themselves, but you can also share them with birds – larger wild birds like blue jays love pumpkin seeds too.
-Follow these directions to roast them (no salt, please!) and offer on a tray feeder or just sprinkle on the ground for birds to enjoy.
+Many people roast and eat pumpkin seeds themselves, but you can also share them with birds.
+Larger wild birds like blue jays love pumpkin seeds, too.
+Follow these directions to roast them (no salt or seasoning, please!) and offer on a tray feeder or just sprinkle on the ground for birds to enjoy.

-- As suggested by a Birds & Blooms reader, hollow out your pumpkin and fill it with birdseed for an inexpensive and easy feeder.
-Check out Martha Stewart’s fancy version (shown above)!
+As suggested by a Birds & Blooms reader, hollow out your pumpkin and fill it with birdseed for an inexpensive and easy DIY bird feeder.

-- If nothing else, at least compost your pumpkins when you’re done with them.
+If nothing else, at least compost your pumpkins when you’re done with them.
 They break down nicely and offer lots of great nutrients.
-Click here for more info about composting pumpkins.
+Learn how to make a DIY compost bin.